hvdthong/Concept_Graph/README.md

 ## Hyperparameters:

 #### main_extraction.py
-* -concept: Directory of the list of concepts.
+* -concept: Directory of the list of concepts
-* -course: Directory of the list of courses.
+* -course: Directory of the list of courses
-* -p: Number of threads to speed up the pre processing data (default: 2).
+* -p: Number of threads to speed up the pre processing data (Default: 2)

 #### main_graph.py
+* -title: Directory of the file containing matching information of course title
+* -section: Directory of the file containing matching information of course section
+* -lecture: Directory of the file containing matching information of course lecture
+* -option: Option to generate the cover or order graph (Default: cover)
-* -threshold: Threshold to construct the net graph for the cover and order graph (default: 0.1).
+* -threshold: Threshold to construct the net graph for the cover and order graph (Default: 0.1)

 ## Running